 I trusted their reviews and therefore decided to sign up.
 I also checked the reviews on Trustpilot and Foxyrating, but unfortunately, these days it’s much easier to buy fake reviews and Adsterra looks pro in this.
 I am not saying that all positive reviews are fake as site owners that promote pirated stuff wouldn’t bother malware getting installed on users’ devices.

-However, bloggers who run affiliate, niche, recommendation, and personal websites wouldn’t want something like these as it is destructive to reputation and people generally refrain from coming to such sites.
+However, bloggers who run affiliate, niche, recommendation, and personal websites wouldn’t want something like these as it is destructive to the reputation and people generally refrains from coming to such sites.

 Adsterra Actively Pushes Malware